Fairfax-San Anselmo Children’s Center

 About

-Fairfax-San Anselmo Children’s Center offers year-round early childhood education, after school care, and family support based on a play-centered, play-based curriculum.
-The program provides a learning environment based in social justice and focuses on supporting the needs of working parents.
-Each day, the center provides quality care and education for more than 100 children and serves more than 400 meals.
+Fairfax-San Anselmo Children’s Center offers early childhood education, after school care, and family support based on a play-centered, play-based curriculum.
+The program provides services to both children and their families, including quality childcare and parent workshops, within a learning environment based in social justice.

 • Ages: 0–11 years old

-• Schedule: Open Monday–Friday from 8am–5pm, operating 52 weeks per year, with infant/toddler and preschool programs from 8am–5pm and a school-age program in session during school breaks and after school, closing only on major US holidays
+• Schedule: Open Monday–Friday, 8am–5pm, operating 52 weeks per year, with infant/toddler and preschool programs during the day and a school-age program after school and during school breaks

-The mission of Fairfax-San Anselmo Children’s Center is to provide high quality early care and education to children, supporting a diverse population of families and community.
-The program’s stated goal is to support and increase children’s school readiness skills while providing a safe and healthy learning environment, to enhance family well-being, and to foster parent leadership in the community.
-The center also offers parent workshops and resources to enhance family well-being and foster parent leadership.
+The mission of Fairfax-San Anselmo Children’s Center is to provide high quality early care and education to children, support a diverse population of families and community, support and increase children’s school readiness skills, provide a safe and healthy learning environment, enhance family well-being, and foster parent leadership in the community.
+Core values include a safe environment, community, and family well-being.
+The center offers year-round early childhood education, after school care, and family support regardless of a family’s ability to pay, and is described as more than child care and as a lifeline for families navigating challenges such as mental health, food insecurity, housing, and job stability.

 • Ages: 0–11 years old

-• Schedule: Open Monday–Friday from 8am–5pm, operating 52 weeks per year, with infant/toddler and preschool programs from 8am–5pm and a school-age program in session during school breaks and after school, closing only on major US holidays
+• Schedule: Open Monday–Friday, 8am–5pm, operating 52 weeks per year, with infant/toddler and preschool programs during the day and a school-age program after school and during school breaks

-The mission of Fairfax-San Anselmo Children’s Center is to provide high quality early care and education to children, supporting a diverse population of families and community.
-The program’s stated goal is to support and increase children’s school readiness skills while providing a safe and healthy learning environment, to enhance family well-being, and to foster parent leadership in the community.
-The center also offers parent workshops and resources to enhance family well-being and foster parent leadership.
+The mission of Fairfax-San Anselmo Children’s Center is to provide high quality early care and education to children, support a diverse population of families and community, support and increase children’s school readiness skills, provide a safe and healthy learning environment, enhance family well-being, and foster parent leadership in the community.
+Core values include a safe environment, community, and family well-being.
+The center offers year-round early childhood education, after school care, and family support regardless of a family’s ability to pay, and is described as more than child care and as a lifeline for families navigating challenges such as mental health, food insecurity, housing, and job stability.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.